 The falling action is a major part of all novels, short stories, and long poems.
 It is preceded by the exposition and rising action.
 It’s present in a story to wind down the tension built up in the climax and lead the reader into the resolution.
-Sometimes, a new conflict is introduced in the falling action.
+Sometimes, a new conflict is introduced in the falling action of a work of literature.
+Writers as different as Edgar Allan Poe and John Green feature falling action in their stories.

 Explore Falling Action